bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hayes.md

 * It was a career that saw Hayes become professor and Head of the Mathematics Department in 1888.
 * In 1904 the Department of Applied Mathematics was extended and became the Department of Astronomy and Applied Mathematics, with Hayes still as its Head.
 * During her years at Wellesley College, Hayes wrote a number of fine textbooks: Lessons on Higher Algebra (1891); Elementary Trigonometry (1896); Algebra for High Schools and Colleges (1897); and Calculus with Applications, An Introduction to the Mathematical Treatment of Science (1900).
-* However Wellesley College, however, did not find Hayes' views on education and politics easy to live with.
 * Getting views across required a sympathetic press and certainly the press were not sympathetic to Hayes.

 Born 23 September 1851, Granville, Ohio, USA.
 Died 27 October 1930, Wellesley, Massachusetts, USA.